pvasek/kudu-wiki/Configurable-settings.md

     DIAGNOSTICS_TEXTTRACEMAXLOGFOLDERSIZEBYTES=2000000

-Timeout in milliseconds to keep application logging on (Default: 12 hours):
+Timeout in milliseconds to keep application logging on (Default is 43200000, which is 12 hours):

     DIAGNOSTICS_TEXTTRACETURNOFFPERIOD=43200000